zf-fr/zfr-rest/README.md

 > Please note that this module is not ready for use.
 The API will change until we are all happy with it.
 I didn't write tests yet, but I will.

+## TODO:

+- Update the PHP file driver to latest metadata mapping

 ## How you can help ?

 I really need help with this module, as I lack some architecture skills.
 Here are some things that you can do: